Neseb/canny/README.txt

 in IPOL in
     http://www.ipol.im/pub/algo/lmps_simplest_color_balance/

-* normalize_sort uses a simple sorting method
-* normalize_histo uses an histogram method, more efficient and requiring less memory

-This program reads PNG image, then scale the pixel values by an affine function such that a user-defined number of pixels are scaled over the [0..255] limits.
-These pixels are replaced by the 0 or 255 value, and these values are written as a PNG image.
+This program reads PNG image, then output a map of all edge points of the image.

-Only 8bit RGB PNG images are handled.
-Other PNG files are implicitly converted to 8bit color RGB.

 # REQUIREMENTS